Vladimir Dal: Early life

 Vladimir Dal's father was a Danish physician named Johan Christian von Dahl (1764 – October 21, 1821), a linguist versed in the German, English, French, Russian, Yiddish, Latin, Greek and Hebrew languages.
 His mother, Julia Adelaide Freytag, had German and probably French (Huguenot) ancestry; she spoke at least five languages and came from a family of scholars.

-The future lexicographer was born in the town of Lugansky Zavod (present-day Luhansk, Ukraine), in Novorossiya - then under the jurisdiction of Yekaterinoslav Governorate, part of the Russian Empire.
+The future lexicographer was born in the town of Lugansky Zavod (present-day Luhansk, Ukraine), in Novorossiya – then under the jurisdiction of Yekaterinoslav Governorate, part of the Russian Empire.
 (The settlement of Lugansky Zavod dated from the 1790s.)

-Novorossiya, in the late 18th century, had Russian as a common language in cities, but Ukrainian was prevalent in smaller towns, villages, and rural areas.
-On the outskirts, the ethnic composition varied - it included such nationalities as Ukrainians, Greeks, Bulgarians, Armenians, Tatars, and many others.
-Dal grew up under the influence of this varied ethnic mixture of people and cultures.
+Dal grew up under the influence of varied mixture of people and cultures which existed in that area.